lukassnoek/NI-edu/_sources/misc/for_educators.md

 ### The formgrader is not loading

-Did you install `nbgrader` from PyPI (using `pip install nbgrader`) and is it version 0.6.2?
-Then reinstall nbgrader from source (`sudo -E pip install git+https://github.com/jupyter/nbgrader.git@master`), reinstall the nbextension and serverextension, and reload the hub (`sudo tljh-config reload hub`).
+Try reinstalling nbgrader (`sudo /opt/tljh/user/bin/pip install -U nbgrader`), reinstall the nbextension and serverextension, and reload the hub (`sudo tljh-config reload hub`).

 ### Letsencrypt cannot renew the certificates

 Letsencrypt renews certificates using a test that uses port 80.
-At the UvA, we don't allow connections to this port, so the renewal will fail.
-To renew the certificates, temporarily open up port 80 (`sudo ufw allow 80`), run the renew command (`certbot renew`), and close the port again (run `sudo ufw status numbered`, check the number of the rule for port 80, and then run `sudo ufw delete {nr of rule}`).
+At the UvA, we don't allow connections to this port, so the automatic renewal after 3 months will fail.
+To renew the certificates, temporarily open up port 80 (`sudo ufw allow 80`), run `sudo tljh-config reload proxy`, and close the port again (run `sudo ufw delete allow 80`).

 ### A student cannot login even though it's their first time logging in!